 Through line-up changes and instrument swapping, Oxford’s This Town Needs Guns might not have known what waited for them in Leeds.
 But aside from the very strange support acts in this promoter free show and its less than capacity crowd, the three-piece ended up proving just why they are one of the most professional and impressive bands around…

 Not wanting to go into too much or too little detail about the three support acts, in essence they weren’t right for the bill.
-But this wasn’t really their fault, more the night’s organizer of which there was no sign of, ultimately resulting in a sparse crowd, clashing genres, a cold atmosphere and a poorly updated guest list.
+But this wasn’t really their fault, more the night’s organiser of which there was no sign of, ultimately resulting in a sparse crowd, clashing genres, a cold atmosphere and a poorly updated guest list.

 As far as I was aware The Well ran the gig in house, but as many of you might know (particularly where certain sub-genres are concerned), you can’t just throw four bands together and expect everything to run smoothly.
 I’m all for the cross pollination of music types and sects, like for example Dad Rocks touring with Tall Ships might not seem like a perfect fit, but it works.
 However with an array of childlike enthusiasm and music that wasn’t relatable and often out of context, the evening had a strange atmosphere, feeling more like a group of school kids coming to a rock night at the local youth club.
 Often I found myself standing in the venue, pint in hand, asking “are we at the right place?” when we were in fact, at the right place.
 But, I guess now we all know how important good promoters are hey?